Chapter 6: Correction

 “Oh?
 What’s bothering you?”

-“I saw an old friend today, Jonathan Otual.
-Do you remember him?”
+“I saw an old friend today.
+Do you remember Jonathan Otual?”

 “He did.
 He told me of problems with tax collections…in Lorness.”
-Sagen studied his father’s face, trying to gauge his feelings, unsure how to say it best.
+Sagen studied his father’s face, trying to gauge his father’s feelings, unsure how to relate it best.

 King Edal’s wispy, graying brows drew together.
 “Continue.”